saurabhsrb23/crypto_price_tracker_/README.md

-# Real-Time Crypto/Stock Tracker
+# Real-Time Crypto

-This project is a mini-website that collects and displays real-time price data for stocks or cryptocurrencies.
+This project is a mini-website that collects and displays real-time price data for cryptocurrencies.
 It uses Next.js, Typescript, Redux, and MongoDB.

 ## Features

-- Polls real-time data every few seconds for selected stocks or cryptocurrencies using a free API (e.g., LiveCoinWatch, CoinGecko).
+- Polls real-time data every few seconds for selected cryptocurrencies using a free API (e.g., LiveCoinWatch, CoinGecko).
 - Stores the data in a MongoDB database.
 - Fetches and displays the most recent 20 data entries in a dynamic table.
 - Updates the table in real-time with new data.